 • Heat 2 tbsp. butter in a deep sided pot or dutch oven over medium heat.

 • When butter has melted, add onions, carrots and celery.
-Season with 1 tsp. salt and pepper each then cook until soft, about 5 minutes.
+Cook until soft, about 5 minutes.
 Add garlic and cook another 1 minute.

-• Sprinkle in 2 tbsp. gluten free flour over veggies and stir to create roux.
+• Sprinkle in 2 tbsp. flour over veggies and whisk.
 Add in mushrooms, thyme and rosemary and let cook for 2 minutes.

 • Add in chicken stock and bring to a boil.
-Lower heat to simmer and cook for 10 minutes.
+Lower heat to simmer and cook for 10 minutes, whisking to combine flour with broth.

 • After 10 minutes, add in shredded rotisserie chicken.
 Taste for seasoning and add salt/pepper as needed.
-Add in nut milk and stir to combine.
+Add in milk and whisk again to combine.

-• Serve in big bowls and top with 1-2 drop biscuit croutons!
+• Ladle into bowls and top with 1-2 drop biscuits and more fresh herbs!

 Keyword biscuits, chicken, croutons, pot pie, rotisserie chicken, Soup